Serpa Pinto incident: Aftermath

 The incident caused alarm within the United States, prompting the US State Department to consider prohibiting American citizens from using Portuguese vessels.
 In the end, only government officials were barred, while civilians were merely warned of the risks.
 The British government, concerned about the impact on evacuee repatriations, ensured that planned operations continued without restrictions.

+Passengers

+Joan Salter was three years old and a passenger accompanied by her elder sister.